Managing Your Remote Workforce

 Good managers go out of their way to form personal bonds with remote employees.
 They use check-in time to ask about their personal life, families, and hobbies.
 They designate team meeting time for “water cooler” conversation so that the whole team can create personal connections and strengthen relationships.

-Finally, understanding that hiring and employing a dispersed workforce is the new normal is critical to making a significant shift in how we work with remote employees and candidates, and how we make those experiences as seamless and productive as possible.
+Finally, in order to really change how we engage with remote employees and applicants and how we make those experiences as frictionless and productive as possible, we must recognize that hiring and employing a distributed workforce is the new norm.
 According to Flexjobs.com, remote work grew 115 percent among U.S. employees during the past 10 years.

 Rothberg agrees, “You’ve got to hire the right people for the right seats.
-We’ve hired some great people who didn’t work out well because they were in the role that wasn’t well suited to take advantage of their strengths while minimizing their weaknesses.
+We’ve hired some excellent candidates who didn’t perform effectively because their roles weren’t designed to maximize their talents and minimize their flaws.
 We all focus on the employee, but the role needs to be appropriate for a remote employee too.”

 Note that this year’s Flexjobs’ Top 100 companies offer the most remote work opportunities because remote work has become a vital part of their operations, and combining brick-and-mortar offices with remote work will provide a well-balanced strategy for the future.